 ⦁ They are “experiencing any other substantially similar condition specified by the Secretary of Health and Human Services.”

 Exclusions: Employees of health care providers and emergency responders may be excluded from the EPSA’s requirements.

 Paid Sick Time Entitlement: Under the EPSA, full time employees are entitled to eighty (80) hours of pay.
 Part time employees are entitled to the equivalent of two-weeks of their average weekly earnings.
-The maximum amount due to any employee is up to $511 per week/$5,110 total for self-care (bullets 1 through 3 above) or $200 per week / $2,000 total for other qualifying circumstances (bullets 4-6 above).
+The maximum amount due to any employee is up to $511 per day /$5,110 total for self-care (bullets 1 through 3 above) or $200 per day / $2,000 total for other qualifying circumstances (bullets 4-6 above).
 Employees may use their accrued paid time off before utilizing the mandatory paid sick leave, but may not be required to do so.

 Enforcement: Employers violating the EPSA may be subject to liability under the minimum wage and retaliation provisions of the Fair Labor Standards Act (FLSA).

 Employers who provide paid family, medical or sick leave under the FFCRA may be eligible for tax credits to offset the cost of compliance.

 As the federal government continues to address this crisis, more legislation may be enacted.
 Please stay tuned here for more updates and, as always, stay safe and stay healthy!